 Keep Devices Turned Off or Unplugged When Not in Use

-Better yet, consider unplugging them altogether to avoid phantom loads, which is the electricity that is consumed by devices when they are powered down.
+Better yet, consider unplugging them all together to avoid phantom loads, which is the electricity that is consumed by devices when they are powered down.
 Of course, be sure to keep electrical safety in mind when dealing with cords and cables as well.

 Use Energy Efficient Lighting and Appliances